npm/policies/open-source-terms.md

 To create an Account, you must provide certain information about yourself, as required by the account creation form on the Website or the CLI.
-If you create an Account, you will provide, at a minimum, a valid e-mail address.
-You will keep that e-mail address up-to-date.
+If you create an Account, you will provide, at a minimum, a valid email address.
+You will keep that email address up-to-date.
 You will not impersonate any other individual.
-You may delete your Account at any time by sending an e-mail to <support@npmjs.com>.
+You may delete your Account at any time by sending an email to <support@npmjs.com>.

 You will be responsible for all action taken using your account, whether authorized by you or not, until you either close your account or give